When a family member dies

-The TAC can pay for family counselling services required after the death of a family member.
+The TAC can pay for family counselling services required after the death or severe injury of a family member.
 This benefit is available to the spouse or partner, parents, children, grandparents, brothers and sisters of the person who has died.

 To be eligible, a registered doctor, psychologist or qualified social worker must provide the counselling service.
 The TAC can pay up to a maximum of $17,190* per family.